 You’ll need a grow tray, reservoir, pump, and nutrient delivery system to start.
 You can buy these items separately or in a starter kit.

-Follow these tips and use the right equipment for a thriving hydroponic basil garden.
+Follow these tips and use the right equipment for a thriving basil garden.
 Enjoy fresh herbs all year.

 Understanding Hydroponic Systems for Basil Growth